george24601/george24601.github.io/_posts/2019/2019-01-30-thread-pool.md

 * NOT recommend to create via Executors static factory, instead, use ThreadPoolExecutor
 * Recommend to use newCacheThreadExecutor, defaults to ThreadPoolExecutor
 * Real TP interface is ExecutorService / ScheduledExecutorService
+* Note that in general try NOT to create new threads explicitly.
+Let TP provide one.

 ### Constructor params